-The DUNE experiment requires the most particle-packed high-energy neutrino beam in the world and that's exactly what Fermilab will deliver.
+The DUNE experiment requires the most particle-packed high-energy neutrino beam in the world, and that's exactly what Fermilab will deliver.
 Fermilab's highenergy neutrino beam is already the world's most intense, but a new particle accelerator, built with major contributions from partners around the world, will make that beam even more powerful.
 Groundbreaking for the PIP-II project took place in March 2019.
 The accelerator will be built with the latest superconducting radio-frequency technology developed at Fermilab.
-Along with other improvements to the accelerator complex, it will deliver the best possible neutrino beam for DUNE.
+The PIP-II Injector Test Facility accelerated proton beam through its superconducting section for the first time in Oct.
+2020.